Dry eyes

 What if my dry eyes aren’t getting better?

-Usually, the steps above can help most people get their dry eyes better.
-If these steps are not working, you should look for a board-certified ophthalmologist in your area.
+Most people improve with the steps above, but if your dry eyes aren’t getting better, it’s time to see a specialist.
+Look for a board-certified ophthalmologist in your area.
 If you are in or near Utah, see one of my excellent colleagues at the University of Utah (Moran Eye Center).

 DISCLAIMER